fernandaalmeida/shutterstock/README.md

 MVP architecture was chosen for this project as its simples, focus on business logic and makes testing easier

 Things to improve:
+- Increase code coverage.
+Right now just some example of unit tests and UI test.
+Include instrumentation test with roboletric
 - Refactor build.gradle to make use of for eg: libraries.gradle where would be defined all dependencies adn its versions
 - Remove hardcoded values from layouts.
 Using the dimens values.
 Include more styles
 - Unify use of Data Binding, is not being used in all activities/fragments